Balance Sheet Strength Indicators

 - Adequate: 0.70x-1.00x (especially for fast-turn inventory)

-A practical liquidity floor is 60-90 days of operating expenses with 0 revenue.
-That turns "cash is strong" into a test you can actually run with a single quarterly expense figure.
+A practical liquidity floor is 60-90 days of operating expenses with zero revenue.
+That converts "cash is strong" into a test you can run with a single quarterly expense figure.

-Working capital is not a bookkeeping residue; it is a supplier + creditor negotiation position measured in dollars and percent of assets.
+Working capital is not a bookkeeping residue -- it is a supplier and creditor negotiation position measured in dollars and percent of assets.

-One research result is brutally specific: companies with working capital / total assets <0.10 showed bankruptcy rates 4.2x higher than firms >0.30, and the same model correctly predicted 94% of bankruptcies 1 year before filing.5 The point is: if you can compute WC/TA, you can often avoid the fragile tail of the distribution.
+Edward Altman's 1968 Z-Score research at NYU found that companies with working capital / total assets below 0.10 showed bankruptcy rates 4.2x higher than firms above 0.30, and the model correctly predicted 94% of bankruptcies 1 year before filing.5

-Also track two "quality" warnings that connect working capital to real cash:
+Track two quality warnings that connect working capital to real cash:

 - Inventory turnover decline >20% versus the 3-year average (obsolescence risk)